 - The U.S. National Airspace System accommodates over 235,000 active civil and military aircraft.
-While the performance characteristics of these aircraft vary widely, the overall trend is toward the production of more sophisticated aircraft which make greater use of controlled airspace and the various services which the ATC provides. - 2.
-The continuing growth in the number of aircraft operations, the diversity of operations, the number and sophistication of aircraft, will place unprecedented demands on the National Airspace System from now through the turn of the century. - 3.
-Based on the above, the safe and efficient operation of the National Airspace System will require improved services, new facilities for system expansion, and the orderly replacement of aging facilities and systems to provide for adequate aircraft and airport control and capacity.

-- Attachment 3 contains statistics indicating the growth in aviation activities for selected years through the period 1982-2000. - Utilizing the data contained in Attachment 3, the following statistics can be derived: - aircraft operations (take offs and landings) are estimated to grow by 42%, between 1982 and 2000. - IFR (Instrument Flight Rule) operations will increase by 76% between 1982 and 2000. - Commercial air carrier departures are expected to increase by 159% between 1982 and 2000. - Commuter aircraft departures are expected to increase by 255% between 1982 and 2000.
+The performance characteristics of these aircraft vary widely, but, the overall trend is toward the production of more sophisticated aircraft that make greater use of controlled airspace and the various services which the ATC provides. - The continuing growth in the number of aircraft operations, the diversity of operations and the number and sophistication of aircraft will place unprecedented demands on the National Airspace System from now through the turn of the century. - Based on the above, the safe and efficient operation of the National Airspace System will require improved services, new facilities for system expansion, and the orderly replacement of aging facilities and systems to provide for adequate aircraft and airport control and capacity. - Attachment three contains statistics indicating the growth in aviation activities for selected years through the period 1982 to 2000. - 5.
+Utilizing the data contained in Attachment three, the following statistics can be derived: - Aircraft operations (take-offs and landings) are estimated to grow by 42% between 1982 and 2000. - IFR (Instrument Flight Rule) operations will increase by 76% between 1982 and 2000. - Commercial air carrier departures are expected to increase by 159% between 1982 and 2000. - Commuter aircraft departures are expected to increase by 255% between 1982 and 2000.

-D. FAA/ATC Systems Programs - Policies and Strategies

-o The FAA/ATC has developed, and set forth, a set of policies and strategies pertaining to all systems development activities.
-It is considered important for DEC personnel to understand these strategies so that they may be better informed as they consider ATC as a potential market area for their company's products and services.
-These policies and strategies have been selected from among the total set forth by the FAA/ATC.
+FAA/ATC Systems Programs-Policies and Strategies The FAA/ATC has developed and set forth a set of policies and strategies pertaining to all systems development activities.
+It is important for DEC personnel to understand these strategies so that they may be better informed as they consider ATC as a potential market area for their company's products and services.
+These policies and strategies have been selected from among the total, set forth by the FAA/ATC.
 Other statements, not considered pertinent to this project, have been omitted.

-Policies
+1. Policies

-- To automate any function when such automation is expected to result in the improved performance or management of the FAA/ATC or to result in specific cost saving or cost avoidance. - To utilize advanced ADP techniques, but only where they have already been proved to be efficient or effective.
-(That is, the FAA/ATC indicates it will not become involved in experimental hardware or software.) - To provide a centralized management overview of all FAA/ATC ADP activities. - To provide for the rejustification of ADP systems every three years; on a recurring basis. - Each national program organization within the FAA/ATC will budget and fund efforts for all end user ADP projects. - 2.
-Strategies - The FAA/ATC will focus on a systems integrator concept for ADP projects.
-That is, the intent is to have a single vendor provide equipment and support to meet all of the FAA/ATC system requirements. - o It is the FAA/ATC's intent to continue to contract with the same vendor for upgrades and enhancements to support future systems growth. - o The FAA will divest itself of all technical and operational functions for supporting systems and hardware that are currently in place.
+To automate any function when it is expected to result in the improved performance or management of the FAA/ATC or to result in specific cost saving or cost avoidance.

+To utilize advanced ADP techniques, but only where they have already been proven to be efficient or effective.
+(That is, the FAA/ATC indicates it will not become involved in experimental hardware or software.)

+To provide a centralized management overview of all FAA/ATC ADP activities.

+To provide for the rejustification of ADP systems every three years, on a recurring basis.

+Each national program organization within the FAA/ATC will budget and fund efforts forall end-user ADP projects.

+2. Strategies

+The FAA/ATC will focus on a systems integrator concept for ADP projects.
+The intent is to have a single vendor provide equipment and support to meet all of the FAA/ATC system requirements.

+It is the FAA/ATC's intent to continue to contract with the same vendor for upgrades and enhancements to support future systems growth.

+The FAA will divest itself of all technical and operational functions for supporting systems and hardware that are currently in place.

-o The FAA/ATC's strategy is to minimize future software and development costs by supporting data systems with FIPS-compatible general purpose standardized software.
+The FAA/ATC's strategy is to minimize future software and development costs by supporting data systems with FIPS-compatible, generalpurpose standardized software.

+E

-E. Highlights of the FAA/ATC Systems Plan
+Highlights of the FAA/ATC Systems Plan

-1. Enroute and Terminal ATC
+1. Enroute and Terminals ATC